mariobkp/capstone_1/README.md

 Plotting the data it appears that the majority of the samples are grown between 1000 and 2000 meters, there is some evidence to suggest a positive correlation between altitude and quality at least up to 2000 meters.

-This led me to my next question: is coffee grown around 2000 meters statistically significantly better?
+This led me to my next question: is coffee grown around 2000 meters statistically significantly better at 5% significance level?
 This time I wanted to try a one-tail test.

 * H<sub>0 is no difference in quality between samples from around 2000 m and other altitudes
 * H<sub>A is coffee grown at around 2000 meters is statistically significantly better